jmchandonia/CORAL/back_end/README.md

 Setting up User registration requires google reCaptcha V2 credentials, which can be obtained [here](https://www.google.com/recaptcha/about/).
 When you have received your google credentials, you will want to store your secret key in the `WebService.captcha_secret_key` field of your `config.json`.
 Since the public sitekey will be sent to the client side, you must add it as a string value to the "GOOGLE_CAPTCHA_SITE_KEY" field of your environment.ts.

-For sending automated emails when a user requests registration, it is recommended to set up a new gmail account with the "allow less secure apps to access this email" setting turned on ([More Info Here](https://support.google.com/accounts/answer/6010255?hl=en)).
+For sending automated email when a user requests registration, it is recommended to set up a new gmail account with the "allow less secure apps to access this email" setting turned on ([More Info Here](https://support.google.com/accounts/answer/6010255?hl=en)).
 This will allow web_services.py to send an email to your admin's account when a user has successfully registered after validating that they're not a robot.

 Make sure to add your newly created email account to the `WebService.project_email` and the admin's email to the `WebService.admin_email` of your `config.json`.